"

 Figure 10.11 Community Corrections Officers / Photo Credit: Washington State Department of Corrections, used per Department of Corrections copyright policy

 Community corrections officers (CCOs) play a crucial role in the criminal justice system, tasked with supervising and mentoring individuals who are on probation or parole.
-Their responsibilities include monitoring compliance with parole board and court-ordered conditions, conducting home visits, administering drug tests, ensuring access to essential resources such as treatment programs or employment services, and supporting offenders as they reintegrate into society.
-Ccos work collaboratively with law enforcement, social services, and community organizations to develop and implement individualized supervision plans tailored to address each offender’s specific needs and risks.
+Their responsibilities include monitoring compliance with parole board and court-ordered conditions, conducting home visits, administering drug tests, ensuring access to essential resources, such as treatment programs or employment services, and supporting offenders as they reintegrate into society.
+CCOs work collaboratively with law enforcement, social services, and community organizations to develop and implement individualized supervision plans tailored to each offender’s specific needs and risks.
 Additionally, they prepare detailed records, maintain case reports, and provide testimony in court regarding an offender’s compliance and progress with program conditions.

 Probation Rights